 Akshay Hallur is the founder of BloggingX, InfoSparkle, and many other online ventures.
-He is a professional blogger, digital marketer, and a trainer.
+He is a professional blogger, digital marketer, and trainer.

-He has educated thousands of budding entrepreneurs and businesses to help grow/start their online businesses, through his trainings, blogs, YouTube channel, FB community – Digital Marketing Hackers, and also his podcast.
+He has educated thousands of budding entrepreneurs and businesses to help grow/start their online businesses through his trainings, blogs, YouTube channel, FB community – Digital Marketing Hackers, and also his podcast.

-He is also the founder of InfoSparkle, a B2B Digital Marketing company that helps other businesses through content marketing, SEO, social media marketing, and also digital marketing consultancy.
+He is also the founder of InfoSparkle, a B2B Digital Marketing company that helps other businesses through content marketing, SEO, social media marketing, and digital marketing consultancy.

 Got selected at PES University CSE, that’s where the real story starts.

 At that time, I was earning quite a good money from my blog, but the university syllabus was slowly killing my blog in-front of my eyes.

 Why do I have to do something that’s ruining my business?

 I realized that my curriculum will definitely ruin my blog by running me out of time.

 Moreover, I was not interested in getting placed in an MNC company, fixed to a certain salary, place, and schedule.
 I hate being employed.
 I forecasted that employment model turns out to be a real modern slavery model at least in India.
 (I would rather master at a particular programming language and work at sites like Upwork.)